The Pixel 2 and Pixel 2 XL are finally here, and there's a lot to unpack.

 There were lots of other things announced at Google's hardware event on October 4.
 Take a look at the video above to take a look, and read our other coverage on the Home Mini, Home Max, new Daydream VR headset, Google Buds headphones, and more!

-Updated February 2018: This article has been updated to reflect all of the latest Pixel 2 developments.
+Updated June 2018: This article has been updated with information on Android P, the Pixel 3, and more.